aelbagory2023/web-client-pocket/src/components/item/item.anatomy.md

 ---

+## isImage
+Is the item an image

+### Derived from :
+- hasImage - value 2 (comes from the parser so won't always be available)

+---

+## isVideo
+Is the item a video

+### Derived from :
+- hasVideo - value 2 (comes from the parser so won't always be available)

+---

 ## fromPartner
 From within the collection display, if True, the story is provided by a partner and should be displayed as such